autarch/blog.urth.org/content/posts/2022-08-14-fixing-some-bugs-in-my-github-profile-generator.md

 worked on many of my Perl projects for a while.

 I also noticed some weirdness with the count of PRs written and merged.
-When I run the profile generate locally I get a higher number than when it runs in GitHub Actions.
+When I run the profile generator locally I get a higher number than when it runs in GitHub Actions.
 That's presumably because running it locally I run it with a GitHub API token that has access to private repos, so it sees private MongoDB repos.